kintone-workshops/ai-kintone-gallery/README.md

 DALL-E can generate a wide range of images
 * Everything from abstract art to photo-like scenes

-### What is DALL-E?

-[Image generation](https://platform.openai.com/docs/guides/images) APIs are currently released as a public beta

 3 methods for interacting with images:
 * Generating new images based on a text prompt